Existence of dicritical singularities of Levi-flat hypersurfaces and holomorphic foliations: Indices of holomorphic foliations

 \section{Indices of holomorphic foliations}

-In this section we state two important results of indices of holomorphic foliations: Camacho-Sad index \cite{CS} and the Baum-Bott index \cite{baum}.
-The first one concerning the computation of $C\cdot C$, where $C\subset X$ is an invariant compact curve by $\mathcal{F}$ and the third one concerning the computation of $c^{2}_1(N_{\mc{F}})$.
+In this section we state two important results on indices of holomorphic foliations: Camacho-Sad index \cite{CS} and the Baum-Bott index \cite{baum}.
+The first one concerns the computation of $C\cdot C$, where $C\subset X$ is an invariant compact curve by $\mathcal{F}$ and the second one concerns the computation of $c^{2}_1(N_{\mc{F}})$.
 More references for these index theorems can be found in \cite[Chapter V]{suwa}, see also \cite{birational} and \cite{index}.
-First, we recall basic definitions about holomorphic foliations on complex surfaces.
-Let $\mc{F}$ be a germ of holomorphic foliation at $0\in\mathbb{C}^2$.
-Recall that a germ of foliation $\mc{F}$ of $0\in\mathbb{C}^2$ is \textit{dicritical} if it has infinitely many analytic separatrices through the origin.
-Otherwise it is called \textit{non-dicritical}. \begin{definition} We say that a foliation $\mc{F}$ on a compact surface $X$ is \textit{non-dicritical}, if the singular set $\sing(\mc{F})$ of $\mc{F}$ consists only of non-dicritical singularities in $X$. \end{definition} \begin{definition} A meromorphic (holomorphic) function $h$ is called a meromorphic (holomorphic) first integral for $\mathcal{F}$ if its indeterminacy (zeros) set is contained in $\sing(\mathcal{F})$ and its level hypersurfaces contain the leaves of $\mathcal{F}$. \end{definition}
+First, we recall the definition of meromorphic and holomorphic first integral for holomorphic foliations.
+Let $\mc{F}$ be a singular holomorphic foliation on $X$.
+Recall that $\mathcal{F}$ admit a \textit{meromorphic} (\textit{holomorphic}) first integral at $p\in X$, if there exists a neighborhood $U$ of $p$ and a \textit{meromorphic} (\textit{holomorphic}) function $h$ defined in $U$ such that its indeterminacy (zeros) set is contained in $\sing(\mc{F})\cap U$ and its level curves contain the leaves of $\mathcal{F}$ in $U$.